 72. Experience shows that strategies work best when they are developed in line with a comprehensive and integrated consideration of economic, social, environmental and institutional issues.
 But such integration has been weak in most past strategies.
 For example, environment has frequently been dealt with as a sector, and poverty has been treated as a social policy issue, rather than both being considered as cross-cutting concerns.
 The recent CDF and PRSPs have sought to address this.
-The CDF seeks greater integration of social and environmental issues.
-PRSPs likewise aim for a holistic approach, particularly addressing social policy issues.
-Efforts are also made to ensure that environmental issues are integrated into the process.
+The CDF argues for greater integration of social and environmental issues.
+PRSPs advocate a holistic approach, particularly addressing social policy issues, and, more recently, also demonstrating movement to ensure that environmental issues are integrated into the process.